 Leaders are evolving

-In some organizations, it will be a challenge for leaders to build an awareness around mental and physical well-being.
+In some organisations, it will be a challenge for leaders to build an awareness around mental and physical well-being.
 Many leaders today are single-mindedly focused on the technical aspects of their jobs, or solely concerned with getting projects done on time and on budget, regardless of the toll it takes on the people they are leading.

-Cournoyer said it is critical for organizations to look deep within their leadership ranks for people who understand the importance of supporting employee well-being.
+Cournoyer said it is critical for organisations to look deep within their leadership ranks for people who understand the importance of supporting employee well-being.
 For those who do not find it is a top-of-mind concern, coaching and development may be needed to cultivate skills that support employee well-being.

-“We have to take action as organizations and pivot on employee needs and expectations, especially around well-being,” said Cournoyer.
+“We have to take action as organisations and pivot on employee needs and expectations, especially around well-being,” said Cournoyer.
 “We need immediate action.
 It’s not enough to put in a program today and then just sit back.
 Well-being is about continuous support.”

 The report findings also speak to the need for leaders to be patient with employees who are working from home.
 It emphasizes the importance of training leaders in soft skills like empathy, compassion and clarity around work expectations, he added.
 Cournoyer said, “Be sure you are considering the full spectrum of well-being and external factors that may impact the employee and contribute to stress.”